CharlesEaster1/Brute-Force-Attack-Monitoring-Microsoft-Sentinel-SIEM-/README.md

 <br />
 <br />
 Create Log Analytics Workspace: <br/>
+This will be used to ingest logs from the virtual machine.
 <a href="https://imgur.com/KcCYkPk"><img src="https://i.imgur.com/KcCYkPk.png" title="Create New Log Analytics Workspace" /></a>
 <br />
 <br />